saltstack/salt/doc/topics/softlayer.rst

       vlan: 396

-The above items are all required; optional items may be added in future versions of Salt Cloud.
+Most of the above items are required; optional items are specified below.

 image
 -----